 Although I seldom try to justify my obsession, my answer to the blatant question is-

-The reason I love fantasy is because I crave adventure.
-In every possible form.
+The reason I love fantasy is because I crave adventure, in every possible form.
 I love a rapidly beating heart.
-I love when I’m out of breath (not too much though-lol.)
-I love stories about dragons, and goblins, wizards, elves, witches, galaxies, battles, Gods, demigods.
+I love when I’m out of breath (not too much though.)
+I love stories about dragons, and goblins, wizards, elves, witches, galaxies, battles, gods, demigods.
 I love everything- unearthly.
-It fascinates me, charms me.
-And what deeply grieves me is the want to be a part of these stories knowing that that’s not possible.
+It fascinates and beguiles me.
+And what deeply grieves me is the want to be a part of these stories knowing that it’s impossible.

 I would jolly well help Harry reclaim Hogwarts or the Dwarves reclaim the Lonely Mountain than solve algebraic equations.
 I would prefer a battle with Basilisk or even help Sherlock solve some cases (though I won’t be of much help).